 At TokBox, our fundamental mission is to power creativity through communications.
 We aim to empower creators to build live video experiences to connect with audiences, across use cases and industries.
 From telehealth, to education, to large-scale webinars and customer service companies, we’re passionate about enabling communications to an array of customers through our OpenTok platform, powered by WebRTC.
 With Safari support, this opens up a whole new set of capabilities, use cases and benefits for our customers and their end-users, enabling a broader connection through live-video worldwide.
 We can’t wait to see what our customers create.

-Stay tuned for more details on general availability for Safari – coming soon
+More details on general availability for Safari

 Apple has pinpointed H.264 as the select codec that they’ll support, and we’ll be supporting this codec across browsers and devices to ensure your end-users don’t run into any interoperability issues.